 Meanwhile, in a medium bowl, combine rice, pistachios, green onions, cherries, cinnamon, cumin and the remaining oil.
 Season to taste with salt and pepper.

 Remove pan from oven and spoon rice mixture into squash cavities.
 Roast for 15 to 18 minutes or until squash is fork-tender and stuffing is warmed through.

 If packaged frozen rice is not available, substitute 2 cups (500 mL) cooled cooked brown rice.

 Other dried fruits, such as cranberries, raisins or chopped apricots, can be used in place of the cherries.

 Recipe excerpt and first post image are courtesy of 200 Best Sheet Pan Recipes by Camilla Saulsbury © 2016 www.robertrose.ca Reprinted with publisher permission.
 Available where books are sold.

 What’s your favourite speedy cooking technique?
 Let me know in the comments.

 Life is a plate… Eat up!

-Photography credit for the second and third post images: © Ashleigh Grange, 2016.
+Photography credit for the second and third images in the post: © Ashleigh Grange, 2016.